Miesjell/2AMC15_G16/README.md

   - Added support for extra parameters like `--episodes` for training length.
   - Exports **learning curve data** as CSV and plots PNG images under `learning_curves/`.
   - Automatically selects appropriate start positions based on the grid file
-  - Periodically evaluates and records agent performance (every 50 episodes)
+  - Periodically evaluates and records agent performance
 - **New script: `compare.py`**:
   - Automates training all three agents.
   - Produces a combined learning curve plot for visual comparison.